warlockBC5000/ITP270-Python/snake-game.md

 Step 1: Import Libraries

-Import the necessary libraries, including pygame for creating the game.
+Import the necessary libraries, including pygame for creating the game.<br>

 Step 2: Initialize Pygame

-Initialize Pygame to set up the game environment.
+Initialize Pygame to set up the game environment.<br>

 Step 3: Define Constants

-Set constants for the game, including screen width and height, grid size, colors, and directions.
+Set constants for the game, including screen width and height, grid size, colors, and directions.<br>

 Step 4: Initialize the Screen

 Create the game screen with a specified width and height.
-Set the window caption.
+Set the window caption.<br>

 Step 5: Set Up Initial Game State

 Initialize the snake's initial position and direction.
 Initialize the food's initial position.
 Set the initial score to 0.
-Initialize the game over flag to False.
+Initialize the game over flag to False.<br>

 Step 6: Main Game Loop

-Start the main game loop, which runs until the game over flag becomes True.
+Start the main game loop, which runs until the game over flag becomes True.<br>

 Step 7: Event Handling

-Handle events such as quitting the game or changing the snake's direction based on user input.
+Handle events such as quitting the game or changing the snake's direction based on user input.<br>

 Step 8: Move the Snake

-Calculate the new head position for the snake based on its current position and direction.
+Calculate the new head position for the snake based on its current position and direction.<br>

 Step 9: Collision Detection

 Check for collisions: